jawdan-dev/jawdan-dev/README.md

 ## Jawdan@jawdan-dev:/github/

-My primary use of GitHub if for personal projects.

 ## About

+Im sorta just using GitHub to store my personal projects.
 I primarily use C++ for my projects but some will consist of either C, C#, or JavaScript as well.

 ## Highlighted Projects: